duyilemi/diabetes_prediction_model/README.md

 - AUC: 0.875952

 These results demonstrate the model's ability to predict diabetes in new individuals, with a good balance between precision and recall.
 However, it's important to note that the performance on unseen data may be lower than on the training data.

+## Feature Importance

+The XGBoost model identified the following features as the most significant predictors of diabetes status:

+- **BMI**
+- **Age**
+- **Blood Glucose Level**
+- **HbA1c Level**

+These findings align with existing medical knowledge about risk factors for diabetes.

+[Insert image of feature importance plot here]

+This visualization further emphasizes the importance of these features in predicting diabetes.

 ## Streamlit App